Zhi-704/Railway-Tracker/terraform/README.md

 The variables ```DB_NAME```, ```DB_IP```, ```DB_PORT``` can only be populated once the RDS has been created.

-The script will automatically load the variables from this file.
+The script will automatically load the AWS keys and database details from this file.